-For instance, paper plates are designed to hold hot food when served but they are necessarily not suitable for use in a microwave oven.
+For instance, paper plates are designed to hold hot food when served, but they are not necessarily suitable for use in a microwave oven.

 This is because they tend to melt under the extreme heat produced in a microwave oven.
 If care is not taken, they might catch fire.